What is Dearth in the Beekeeping World?

 Therefore, colonies can die of starvation in winter or summer.
 But summer is a more acute period of risk for the beekeeper.
 Think of it this way: the natural population of the hive grows sharply in the spring.
 This is so that the bees can collect as much nectar as possible.
 If the nectar tap is switched off, then the colony is full of bees that are designed to live in a time of abundance, and they are not able to cope.

 The plants that are available to the bees in the land around the hives, be it urban or countryside, will set the expectations for the colony about how big to grow.
 While farmers may play a crucial role in this by changing the crops that they sow, bees generally find the nectar that they want.
-Beekeepers should be used to observing what pollen is being carried in by their bees.
+As a beekeeper, you should be used to observing what pollen is being carried in by your bees.

-The beekeeper also needs to pay attention to the weather.
+You also need to pay attention to the weather.
 When it is cold, nectar production reduces.
 Plants either secrete less nectar or stop altogether.
 Heavy rainfall is another hazard as this can wash all the nectar out of a plant.

 One major risk is if the plant life around the hive consists mainly of spring flowering plants and autumn flowering plants, with no flowers in the summer.